minettekaum/text_to_speech/tutorial.md

    uv run fastapi dev main.py
    ```

-In the bavkend there is a  `dia` folder form https://github.com/nari-labs/dia.git, it contains the model configuration.
-The reason for not using `uv add git+https://github.com/nari-labs/dia.git` is that it loads the whole project, which has features that are not necessary for this project.
+In the backend, there is a `dia` folder from https://github.com/nari-labs/dia.git; it contains the model configuration.
+The reason for not using `uv add git+https://github.com/nari-labs/dia.git` is that it loads the entire project, which includes features unnecessary for this project.

-The [`main.py`](backend/main.py) contains the FastAPI as a backend wrapper, the model is loaded and initiallised, and the connection between frontend and backend is handled as well in the script.
+The [`main.py`](backend/main.py) file contains FastAPI as a backend wrapper.
+The model is loaded and initialised, and the connection between the frontend and backend is handled within the script.

+The model can be optimised, and you can use Pruna AI to do that.
+Check out the [tutorial](https://www.koyeb.com/tutorials/deploy-flux-models-with-pruna-ai-for-8x-faster-inference-on-koyeb) about how to use Pruna AI on a Flux model and follow the same steps.

 ### Step 2: Frontend Setup